doclegal/rechtstreeks/replit.md

 - **State Management**: TanStack React Query for server state management
 - **Routing**: Wouter for client-side routing
 - **Forms**: React Hook Form with Zod schema validation
+- **Case Management**: React Context for selected case state with localStorage persistence

-The frontend follows a single-page application architecture with a single-case-first UX approach.
-Users see their primary case immediately upon login with clear progress tracking through 9 distinct steps.
+The frontend follows a single-page application architecture with a multi-case UX approach.
+After login, users land on the cases overview page where they can:
+- View all their legal cases as tiles with key information
+- Select a case to work with (selection persists via localStorage)
+- Create new cases

+Once a case is selected, users can work through the case lifecycle with clear progress tracking through 9 distinct steps.
+The selected case is displayed in the header and all menu items (Mijn Zaak, Analyse, Brieven, Dagvaarding) operate on the active case.
+If no case is explicitly selected, the system automatically uses the most recently created case.

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js server